maksat-mad/CSCI-409/README.md

-# CSCI 409 Senior Project II

-Application for an online store.
+# Application for an online store.

 This project was created using React / Redux